luxfi/js/README.md

-# AvalancheJS - The Avalanche Platform JavaScript Library
+# LuxJS - The Lux Platform JavaScript Library

 ## Overview

-AvalancheJS is a JavaScript Library for interfacing with the Avalanche Platform.
+LuxJS is a JavaScript Library for interfacing with the Lux Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The AvalancheJS library allows you to issue commands to the Avalanche node APIs.
+The LuxJS library allows you to issue commands to the Lux node APIs.

 The APIs currently supported by default are: